 WILLAMETTE PASS INFORMATION:

 Willamette Pass is located in the Cascades east of Eugene along Highway 58 right on the crest of the Cascades.
-Willamette Pass is one of Oregon's largest resorts with a total of 6 chairs.
+Willamette Pass is the closest ski area to Eugene, the Southern Willamatte Valley, and Coos and Douglas Counties.
+They also see a lot of visitors from Northern Klamath County and Descheutes County.
+Willamette Pass has a total of 5 chairs.
 It is a very diverse ski area in terms of the terrain.
 It has very gentle beginner terrain, but it also has one of the very toughest lift served runs in the country in RTS, which stands for Rough, Tough, Steep.
 It absolutely is.
 If you can conquer the top of this thing, you can ski or ride ANYTHING!
 Willamette Pass is very family friendly and lift tickets are modestly priced.
 If you have never been here before, make sure to put it on your list for next season.
 During the summer the Eagle Peak Accelerator Chair runs to provide access to miles of hiking and biking trails.
 They also have a number of activities that occur.

 Heavenly is one of the best ski and snowboarding vacation destinations in the entire world.
 Sitting right on the border between California and Nevada, you do literally ski and ride from one state into another.
 With Mott Canyon and Killebrew Canyon you get some of the greatest lift served back country terrain in the United States.
 This makes it an ideal place for experts.
 If you tire of getting a workout on Heavenly's terrain you can always take time off in the casinos at the bottom of the mountain in Nevada.
 A gondola serves that area now so you can get whisked right back to skiing and riding when you are ready.
 With the combination of the casinos, you get an experience that does not get duplicated anywhere else in the world.
 Ski or ride all day and then head to the casinos for outstanding dining, gaming, and entertainment.
 Big name performers are always on stage on the South Shore at the base of Heavenly.
 This is by far my favorite place to take an unwind ski vacation that mixes in so much more than just being on the mountain.